 Noxious and invasive weeds, such as Japanese Knotweed, Himalayan Balsam, Ragwort, and Giant Hogweed cannot be collected or composted by Leeds City Council.
 If you place a noxious weed in your brown bin, our crew will mark it as contaminated.
 You will need to remove the contaminant and put your bin out on the next collection day.

-For advice on disposing of noxious weeds, please see the link to the Environment Agency in External links.
+For advice on disposing of noxious weeds, please see the information provided by the Environment Agency.

 Composting at home

 You can compost most types of garden waste at home.
 You will need a composter which can be obtained from most garden centres and also through Leeds City Council.
-Please visit the Composting page in Related Pages for more information.
+Please visit our composting page for more information.